 This training course will teach you how to automate administration on Windows Server to enable your DevOps workflow using Red Hat Ansible Automation Platform.

 You will use Ansible to write automation playbooks for Microsoft Windows systems to perform common system administration tasks reproducibly at scale.
-You will also learn to use Red Hat Ansible Tower to securely manage and run your Ansible playbooks from a central web-based user interface.
+You will also learn to use the automation controller to securely manage and run your Ansible playbooks from a central web-based user interface.

 Siemens, a global technology company, deployed Red Hat Ansible Automation Platform to simplify and better automate its Windows-based public key infrastructure (PKI) environment.